openturns/openturns/python/doc/bibliography.rst

     Springer, 2001.
 .. [dagostino1986] D'Agostino, R.B. and Stephens, M.A. *Goodness-of-Fit Techniques*,
     Marcel Dekker, Inc., New York, 1986.
+.. [dahlquist2008] Dahlquist, G. and Björck, A. *Numerical methods in scientific computing*, volume I. Society for Industrial and Applied Mathematics.
+2008
 .. [damblin2013] G. Damblin, M. Couplet and B. Iooss. *Numerical studies
     of space filling designs: optimization of Latin hypercube samples and subprojection properties.* Journal of Simulation, 7:276-289, 2013.